 What Does a Successful Agency Look Like Today?

-Modern collection agency management holds little resemblance to those that made up the majority of agencies from the 1980’s through the early 2000’s.
+Modern collection agency management holds little resemblance to those that made up the majority of agencies from the 1980s through the early 2000s.
 Successful agencies have embraced a culture of compliance.
-They have invested heavily in technology, employee training, recognize the value of analytics and have long traded pressure-centric collection tactics for one of made of empathy and customer service.
+They have invested heavily in technology, employee training, recognize the value of analytics, and have long traded pressure-centric collection tactics for empathy and customer service focused tactics.
 Typical characteristics of a modern, successful collection agency include:

 - A formal and ongoing employee training program